ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Proposal**

 Unlock $ 5 million KSM from the Kusama treasury in the form of a loan to Angular Finance or other lending projects aimed at kick-starting usage of DeFi applications.

 **The rationale behind the loan**

-Whilst these incentive programs are common for other networks, we are aware that this is a new step for Kusama and we are therefore using this proposal to pursue a loan rather than direct liquidity incentives.
-We feel that this aligns incentives with the participating protocols, in order to use the loan as a proof of concept to illustrate the potential effectiveness of such a program going forward
+While these incentive programs are standard for other networks, we know that this is a new step for Kusama.
+Therefore, we use this proposal to pursue a loan rather than direct liquidity incentives.
+We feel that this aligns incentives with the participating protocols to use the loan as a proof of concept to illustrate the potential effectiveness of such a program in the future.

 **Treasury request**

-The proposed loan size amounts to $ 5 million KSM for a duration of three months.
-At expiration date, protocols that received funds will pay the $ 5 million loan back to the Kusama treasury plus any earnings collected during the duration of the loan.
+The proposed loan size amounts to $ 5 million KSM for three months.
+At the expiration date, protocols that receive funds will pay the $ 5 million loan back to the Kusama treasury plus any earnings collected during the loan duration.

 **Technical implementation**

-The goal is for incentives to be transferred through a trustless mechanism that leverages XCM to send funds to specific projects' vaults.
-However, that's currently not possible since the XCM implementation is still in progress.
+The goal is to transfer incentives through a trustless mechanism that leverages XCM to send funds to specific projects' vaults.
+However, that's not possible since the XCM implementation is still in progress.

 **Incentive allocation criteria**

 The metrics used to determine the incentive allocation across lending protocols will take into account:

-* Total Value Locked in the protocol not below $ 15 mln
+* Total Value Locked in the protocol, not below $ 15 mln
 * Number of protocol active users not below a certain threshold (to be defined)

 **Success metrics**